bayesways/bayesways.github.io/_posts/2023-07-23-Local LLama2-Langchain on a macbook pro.md

 # Performance
 I was able to run it on my machine - see this [repo](https://github.com/bayesways/local_llama2_demo) for my setup.
 I run it on a Macbook pro with an M2 Pro chip 16G RAM.
-The model run considerable slower with Langchain versus when prompted from the terminal.
+The model run considerably slower with Langchain versus when prompted from the terminal.
 To understand why I compared the parameters used in the calls made by Langchain's `LlamaCpp` and the terminal call `main` .
 The only difference was the `llama_model_load_internal: mem required`.

 In the terminal I got
 ```